oussama-2000/Call-Me-Maybe/README.md

 <h1>Algorithm explanation</h1>
 <ul>
-    i used top k logits candidate methodology to treat just the top logits (the tokens that have bigeast score). then constrained decoding functions (is_valid_prefix(), is_json_complete())
-    to constraine any llm generated token to avoid llm hallucination and wrong output. in everty generated token, i'm checking if the result (previous tokens and current token) still valid using is_valid_prefix(); such as json structur, function name, parameters validation . if the the current token verified as a valid i choose it and add it to the context, otherwise i will choose other candidate. the function  is_json_complete() comes to verify if the generated json completed or not yet to break generation .
+    To improve generation reliability, I implemented a Top-K candidate selection strategy combined with constrained decoding.
+Instead of considering the entire vocabulary at each generation 		step, the model only evaluates the top-K tokens with the highest logits (prediction scores).
+This significantly reduces the search space while preserving the most likely candidates.<br/>
+	For each candidate token, I use validation functions such as is_valid_prefix() and is_json_complete() to ensure that the generated output remains syntactically and semantically correct.
+During generation, the candidate token is temporarily appended to the previously generated tokens, and the resulting text is validated.
+The is_valid_prefix() function checks that the partial 	output still conforms to the expected structure, including JSON syntax, valid function names, parameter names, and other schema constraints.
+If a candidate violates any constraint, it is 		rejected and the next best candidate is evaluated.<br/>
+	Once a valid token is found, it is added to the context and generation continues.
+This process prevents hallucinated function names, malformed JSON, and invalid parameter structures.
+Finally, the is_json_complete() function determines whether a complete and valid JSON object has been generated, allowing the decoding loop to terminate as soon as the desired output is produced.<br/>
+	This approach combines the flexibility of language models with deterministic validation rules, resulting in more accurate, reliable, and structured function-calling outputs.
 </ul>

 <h1>Design decisions</h1>
 <ul>
-    i shoose that methodology because between many methods it comes with lateast time complexity, and maybe it more simple.
+    i shose that methodology between many methods because  it comes with lateast time complexity, and maybe it more simple.
 </ul>
 <h1>Performance analysis</h1>
 <ul>